René II, Marquis of Elbeuf: In Scotland

 Elbeuf joined Mary, Queen of Scots when she returned to Scotland in September 1561.
 With Lord John, Lord Robert, and others, he performed in a tournament on the sands of Leith in December 1561, probably to celebrate the queen's birthday.
 There was "running at the ring", with two teams of six men, one team dressed as women, the other as exotic foreigners in strange masquing garments.
 The English diplomat Thomas Randolph wrote that Elbeuf had sent to France for his tournament armour and his skill at the "ring" was commendable.

 According to the chronicle of Robert Lindsay of Pitscottie, Elbeuf was impressed by the variety of Scottish produce served at the banquets in February 1562 to celebrate the wedding of the queen's half-brother, Lord James Stewart and Agnes Keith.
 The feasts included wild venison, poultry, and "all other kind of delicate wild beasts".

 Soon after the wedding, Elbeuf was involved in a disturbance in Edinburgh that started as a kind of masque in the town.
 He and the Earl of Bothwell and Lord John went to the house where Alison Craik, a merchant's daughter and mistress of the Earl of Arran was lodged.
 When they were not admitted they broke down the doors.
 There were complaints to the queen and she issued a reprimand.
 Bothwell and Lord John ignored this and the next day there was a face-off between their followers and the Hamiltons in the market place.
 Elbeuf returned to France via the English court.
 Mary considered asking him to take her gift of a ring with a heart-shaped diamond to Elizabeth I, but decided to wait for another occasion.

 First war of religion

 In April 1562 Protestants had seized the city of Rouen for the rebel war effort.
 The following month excursions from the city raided Elbeuf's lands which were situated very close to the city.
-While Protestant fortunes in the first war of religion had reached a low ebb after the loss at the Battle of Dreux in December, Coligny engaged in a lightning campaign in Normandie in early 1563 seizing back many towns that had fallen to the crown, with little royal forces available to stop him.
+While Protestant fortunes in the first war of religion had reached a low ebb after the loss at the Battle of Dreux in December, Coligny engaged in a lightning campaign in Normandy in early 1563 seizing back many towns that had fallen to the crown, with little royal forces available to stop him.
 He began an assault on the castle of Caen on 1 March 1563, the next day Elbeuf who was inside surrendered it, and thus the town.